 The total driving distance from Delhi to Jari village is about 517 km, taking 12 to 13 hours.
 The route follows the same highway you take for a Delhi to Manali trip for most of the journey.
 After Bhuntar, you take the left turn towards Kasol and Manikaran.
 Jari comes about 9 km before Kasol.

 From Jari, you hire a taxi for the 23 km drive to the road-end near the NHPC Malana Hydro Power Project (Nerang/Malana Dam area).
-The taxi fare from Jari is approximately Rs 850 for a small car and Rs 1,300 for an SUV (as of 2025, verify with Jari taxi union for current rates).
+The taxi fare from Jari is a union-fixed rate of approximately Rs 850 for a small car and Rs 1,300 for an SUV.
+This rate has held steady through 2026, and unlike most hill-station taxis, it is generally not open to bargaining since it is set by the local taxi union.
 No public buses ply this route.

 From the road-end, it is a 4 km trek to reach Malana village.
 The trek is relatively easy with laid-out steps for most of the path.
 It takes about 1 to 1.5 hours at a comfortable pace.
 Foreign tourists need to register at the police checkpost (Naka) near the Malana Power House, about 1.5 km into the trek.